CasEsselink/portfolio/ReadMe.md

 #### Mock mvc
 For both my ip and gp I wrote unit tests and integration tests.
 Unit tests I had written before, but integration tests were new.
 It costs some time to get the mock mvc working, but it tests a lot more than just unit tests.

+#### Vue
+For my ip frontend I used vue.
+I never used vue or javascript so I had a lot to learn.
+I learned to make a simple page and even used router for multiple pages.
+I used axios to acces the API.
+I made a google login using firebase, which was also new to me.

+#### React

+#### Sonarcloud
+I have mentioned it already in this portfolio, but I used sonarcloud to analyse my code.
+I never used a code analyser before and was suprised how convenient it was.

+#### Docker
+Docker was definitely one of the things I have stuggled the longest with this semester.
+Setting it up for my frontend was easy, but because of mysql the backend wouldn't work.
+For now I have worked around it.
+Except for that, I think docker is an amazing tool.
+It makes gettting your code to a larger definitely very easy and fast.
+It will be a very usefull skill in the future.